 Council has overall responsibility to provide leadership, good governance and oversight of the University.
 Council approves the University’s strategic direction, monitors the University’s progress, and approves the University’s budget, policies and delegations of authority.
 Through its strategic oversight, Council ensures the effective overall management of the University.
 Council members ensure that Council performs its functions and exercises its powers appropriately, effectively and efficiently.

-While retaining its ultimate governance responsibilities, Council utilises a system of delegations and reporting to ensure the effective discharge of its accountabilities.
+Council utilises a system of delegations and reporting to ensure accountability of its ultimate governance responsibilities.
 Section 11 of the Act provides that Council may delegate certain of its powers to:

-- an appropriately qualified committee that includes one or more members of the Council; or
+- an appropriately qualified committee that includes one or more members of the Council

 University committees reporting directly to Council are depicted in the Council and Committees chart which includes links to individual committee websites.
 The three key Committees of Council are the Academic Committee, the Finance, Resources and Risk Committee and the Audit Committee.

-The constitutions of key University committees, and the constitutions of each sub-committee detail the committee’s role, functions, delegated authorities and membership as delegated by Council.
+The constitutions of key committees and sub-committees detail the committee’s role, functions, delegated authorities and membership as delegated by Council.